Victor-f-Paiva/Euro-Treino/README.md

 # Project Name: EuroTreino API

-A RESTful API built with Java and Spring Boot to manage periodized workout routines.
+A RESTful API built with Java and Spring Boot to create and manage periodized workout routines.
 The focus is on performance, clarity, and backend best practices.

 ---